Links on Android Authority may earn us a commission. Learn more.

 Price: Free trial / $99-$199 per 3 months

-FlexiSpy one of a few more powerful spy apps on Android.
+FlexiSpy is one of a few more powerful spy apps on Android.
+Of course, that means you have to be extra careful with its impressive features.
 It lets you do the kinds of things people might be afraid of, including turning on the microphone to listen to a device’s surroundings, monitoring chat apps, remote camera capture, keylogging, and the ability to completely hide itself from antivirus apps and the app drawer.
 The price is way up there and you can’t get this app in the Play Store, but it has a ton of features.

 Google Family Link